 Stereo Zoom Microscope with trinocular head, boom stand, and suitable archival media

 The physical plant environment should provide a quiet examination atmosphere and the ability to control the lighting as needed, to include full spectrum lighting.
-It should be equiped to provide a negative pressure environment for those examinations requiring ESDA and TLC.
-Obviously, the office should have the equipment and technology to produce professional reports and court demonstrations, and have an area set aside for conferences, depositions, and the like.
+It should be equipped to provide a negative pressure environment for those examinations requiring ESDA and TLC and there should be an area set aside for conferences, depositions, and the like.